"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 From his work with Republican Senator Arlen Specter on criminal justice reform to his collaboration with GOP leaders on foreign policy initiatives, Biden established a reputation as someone who could find common ground without abandoning core principles.

-This approach sometimes frustrated progressive allies who wanted more confrontational tactics, but it reflects the Helper's instinctive preference for connection over combat.
+This approach sometimes frustrated progressive allies who wanted more confrontational tactics, but it reflected the Helper's instinctive preference for connection over combat.
 Former Republican Senator Chuck Hagel noted:

 "Joe's a guy who believes in the system, in compromise, in the art of the possible.
 He believes you can disagree without being destructive."

-This orientation toward building bridges rather than walls represents both the strength and occasional limitation of Type 2 leadership in a polarized political environment.
+This orientation toward building bridges rather than walls represented both the strength and occasional limitation of Type 2 leadership in a polarized political environment.

 Legislative Landmarks Through a Helper's Lens

-Biden's most significant legislative achievements reflect his Type 2 orientation toward protecting the vulnerable and creating systems of support.
+Biden's most significant legislative achievements reflected his Type 2 orientation toward protecting the vulnerable and creating systems of support.

 The Violence Against Women Act, which Biden authored and championed in 1994, emerged from his deep concern for victims of domestic abuse and sexual assault.
 Unlike politicians who approach such issues abstractly, Biden spent countless hours listening to survivors' stories, visiting women's shelters, and consulting with advocates—the Type 2's characteristic immersion in the human dimension of policy challenges.